-If you live in the eastern Unites States and have ever driven through Georgia or on south to Florida, there’s a good chance you found yourself on Interstate 75, passing near Macon.
-It sits almost smack dab in the middle of the state of Georgia.
-While it’s not a small city, it is somewhat overlooked in comparison to Atlanta, just a couple of hours away.
-I say that, because I, have overlooked it.
-In fact, I probably drive by four of five times a year and know very little about it.
+If you’ve ever driven through Georgia, maybe on your way south to Florida or heading east to Savannah, there’s a good chance you found yourself on Interstate 75.
+Almost smack dab in the middle of the state off of I-75 and I-16, sits Macon.
+While it’s not a small city, it is somewhat overlooked in comparison to Atlanta, just a couple of hours north.
+I say that, because I have overlooked it.
+I’ve lived in Georgia for years, drive through there all the time but know very little about the city.

 So when my daughter, who lives near the Georgia coast, recently suggested we meet halfway in Macon for a little back to college lunch, I jumped at the chance to get to know the city a little better.

-One of the things we’ve kind of made a habit of doing is stopping at breweries on our road trips.
-We hit the jackpop when we searched and discovered there are three brewpubs in Macon.
-How to choose?
+One of the things we always look for on our road trips is breweries.
+We hit the jackpot when we searched and discovered there are three brewpubs in Macon.
+How do we choose?
 Maybe it was their cute logo or their slogan “Beer is better when it’s Macon Made” that drew us in but I really think it was the pictures of the burgers that helped us decide on Ocmulgee Brewpub.

 I really liked the line up of beers they had.
 With mainstays, seasonals, and experimentals there is something for everyone.
 One of my favorites was “Gosebusters”.
 A Gose is a German beer made with at least 50% wheat, a sour component, like in this case, lemongrass, an herbal characteristic and some saltiness.
 I didn’t think it would be my favorite, but it was very refreshing and perfect for a hot summer day.
 That’s the great thing about a brewpub that offers a flight.
 You get to take a chance, try a little of several different kinds of beers and maybe find one that really surprises you.